srinivas-aids/RollaBall/README.md

 # RollaBall

-## Aim:
-To develop a 3D program for roll a ball in unity
+## Aim: To Roll a Ball using C# program in unity .

 ## Algorithm:

 1. File -> Scene -> Select the scene -> Save as-> New folder(Scenes)-> File name (MiniGame)